Life of a value

 struct A:

-fn __init__(inout self, s: Source): ...
+fn __init__(out self, s: Source): ...

 struct B:

-fn __init__(inout self, s: Source): ...
+fn __init__(out self, s: Source): ...

-fn __init__(inout self, a: A): ...
+fn __init__(out self, a: A): ...

-fn __init__(inout self, b: B): ...
+fn __init__(out self, b: B): ...

 struct A:

-fn __init__(inout self, s: Source): ...
+fn __init__(out self, s: Source): ...

 struct B:

-fn __init__(inout self, s: Source): ...
+fn __init__(out self, s: Source): ...

-fn __init__(inout self, a: A): ...
+fn __init__(out self, a: A): ...

-fn __init__(inout self, b: B): ...
+fn __init__(out self, b: B): ...

-# does not support implicit conversion
+# candidate requires 1 implicit conversion

-var t = Target(source=a)
+var t = OverloadedTarget(A(Source())) # OK

-var t = Target(source=a)
+var t = OverloadedTarget(A(Source())) # OK

 Copy constructor

-When Mojo encounters an assignment operator (=
+When Mojo encounters an assignment statement that doesn't use the transfer

-the right-side value by calling upon that type's copy constructor: the
+tries to make a copy of the right-side value by calling upon that type's copy

 method.
-Thus, it's the responsibility of the type author to
+Thus, it's the responsibility of the

-implement __copyinit__()
+type author to implement __copyinit__()

 so it returns a copy of the value.